cgraywang/TextHIN/README.md

 ## non-definite Kernel SVM

 # USAGE
-We provide a small dataset at `test` directory which help you get through the workflow fo KnowSim.
+We provide a small dataset at `test` directory to help you get through the workflow fo KnowSim.

 ## Text Semantic Parsing